CreasolTech/domoticz-hyundai-kia/README.md

 Also it works with non-EV cars from Hyundai and Kia, monitoring the fuel level and range, climate, location, vehicle sensors, ....

-This plugin **can install the hardware plugin by using Python Plugin Manager, or typing the following commands from the linux shell**:
+This plugin works with **Domoticz Beta** (it does not work with Stable 2022.1, if the installed python version is 3.9.3) and can be installed typing the following commands from a shell: instead of installing the plugin, (penultimate command),  **it's possible to use Python Plugin Manager**:

 # Installation